 The College student is considered a responsible adult.
-The conduct of students on the premises of Hill College must not interfere with the orderly processes and governance of the College.
+Student conduct on Hill College premises must not interfere with the College's orderly processes and governance.
 The student's enrollment in the College District indicates acceptance of those standards of conduct.
-I have read the Hill College Vocational Nursing Program Student Handbook and I understand that it is my responsibility to be knowledgeable of and to comply with the contents and provisions of Hill College Policy, rules and regulations stated within.
+I have read the Hill College Vocational Nursing Program Student Handbook, and I understand that it is my responsibility to be knowledgeable of and to comply with the contents and provisions of Hill College Policy, rules and regulations stated within.
 In addition, I certify that the said rules and regulations have been verbally explained to me.
 I am aware that it is my responsibility to read the Hill College Catalog and the Hill College Student Handbook and to abide by all policies, procedures, rules and regulations set forth in those documents.